starganv2-vc/starganv2-vc.github.io/index.md

 ## VCTK Dataset
 The following audios are converted using our model trained on 20 speakers from VCTK dataset.
 For a fair comparision to the baseline models, all audios are downsampled to 16k Hz.
 We demostrate four types of conversion schemes: many-to-many, any-to-many, cross-lingual and singing conversion.

-**All utterancens are partially or completely unseen during training, and the results are uncurated (NOT cherry-picked)**.
+**All utterancens are partially or completely unseen during training, and the results are uncurated (NOT cherry-picked) unless otherwise specified**.

 For more audio samples, please go to our survey used for MOS evaluation [here](https://survey.alchemer.com/s3/6266556/SoundQuality2).
 You may have to randomly select some answers before proceeding to the next page.